 Vascular surgery: Our surgeons include experts in repairing blood vessels.
 Our vascular and cancer surgeons work together to take out challenging pancreatic tumors.

-Research honor: The Knight Cancer Institute is the only cancer center between Seattle and Sacramento to have earned the National Cancer Institute’s top designation for our leadership in finding new ways to prevent, diagnose and treat all types of cancer.
+Complete care: We've earned the National Cancer Institute’s top designation for our leadership in finding new ways to prevent, diagnose and treat all types of cancer.
 Our doctors and scientists strive to bring discoveries in the lab to patients as quickly as possible.